Aja82910/Bone-Tie-Final/Pods/Interpolate/README.md

 Interpolate is not just for dull linear interpolations.

-For smoother animations, consider using any of the following functions: **EaseIn, EaseOut, EaseInOut and Spring.**
+For smoother animations, consider using any of the following functions: **easeIn, easeOut, easeInOut and Spring.**

 ```swift
 // Spring interpolation